MetaServer > Help > Extract > Extract Text (Azure AI Document Intelligence)

 Name Type Description Example Processed Value

-Document Content String
+Document Content string

 You would typically map it to your “Full Text” field which you can then use as a source in your Extract rules.